Americold: History

 In 1903, entrepreneur Ernest Woodruff merged three cold storage warehouses to form Atlanta Ice and Coal Company and in 1909 renamed the company Atlantic Ice and Coal as part of a large consolidation of ice and coal companies throughout the eastern states.
-In 1919, Woodruff bought the Coca-Cola Company from Asa Candler’s children for $25,000,000.
+In 1919, Woodruff bought the Coca-Cola Company from Asa Candler's children for $25,000,000.

 In 1935, Atlantic Ice & Coal Company changed names to Atlantic Company and began to expand into a variety of different businesses, including cold storage and beer production, the latter contributing up to 50% of the company's revenues at its peak.

 Atlantic Company diversified into ice convenience store development under the name EZ stores, before household refrigerators were commonplace.
 It also ran a fast food operation called Wishbone Fried Chicken.

 Atlantic Company merged with Munford Do it Yourself stores and became Atlantic-Munford, rapidly developing its convenience store growth.

 The company then merged with Jackson Minit Market and Handy Andy, and was renamed Jackson Atlantic, growing to 40 warehouses in the USA.
 It was one of the largest warehouse networks at that time.
 The company went public in 1968 and a few years later merged with United Refrigerated Services.
 The company then set out to develop the USA's most comprehensive cold storage network.

 Atlanta became the company's home again in the early 1980s.

 Acquisitions and mergers continued during the 1980s and 1990s with the company's current name, Americold, appearing in 1997.

 In 2010, Americold acquired Versacold to become the largest temperature-controlled warehousing and distribution services provider in the world.

 In 2020, Americold acquired Agromerchants, which is the fourth largest temperature-controlled warehousing company in the world.

+In 2025, Americold entered a cooperation agreement with Ancora Holdings Group, an activist investor firm.